redtexts/texts/goldner_1991_bordiga_community.md

-"laissez-faire" phase to a phase of cartels, monopolies, imperialism, state guidance, the emergence of finance capital, arms races, colonial land grabs: all the elements Hilferding called "organized capitalism" _circa._ 1910.
+"laissez-faire" phase to a phase of cartels, monopolies, imperialism, state guidance, the emergence of finance capital, arms races, colonial land grabs: all the elements Hilferding called "organized capitalism" circa 1910.
 World War I marked the turning point.
 The Russian Revolution showed that, in Lenin's phrase, "the proletarian revolution lurks behind every strike", and the 1917-1921 period very nearly seemed to confirm that.
 Then came, after an ephemeral stabilization, 1929,